Kenneth7117/AWS_Projects/AWS CloudFormation/Readme.md

+# AWS Cloud Formation
-# Introduction
+## Introduction
 Your development team has been using this template for the intern-testing program.
 After performing an analysis, your team has determined that the t3.small instance was more compute power than they needed.
 Update the template so that the default instance defined in the stack is a t3.micro.

 In this hands-on lab, we're going to jump into an environment that already has a CloudFormation stack deployed.
 We'll review the contents of the CloudFormation template, and then we'll perform direct updates to the stack itself.

-# Solution
+## Solution
 - Log in to the AWS Management Console using the credentials provided on the lab instructions page.
 Make sure you're using the us-east-1 region.
-## Using Application Composer, Configure the InstanceType Stack Parameter to T3.Micro
+### Using Application Composer, Configure the InstanceType Stack Parameter to T3.Micro
 - In the search bar at the top, enter "CloudFormation".
 - Select CloudFormation from the dropdown menu.
 - Select the stack already in the CloudFormation dashboard.